Like most things surrounding the internet, email is a mixed bag when it comes to employees’ productivity.

 On one hand, email is an effective medium to communicate – it’s often more practical than phone calls and is a communication standard across most organizations.

-For instance – communicating online increases the risk for misunderstandings.
+For instance – communicating online increases the risk of misunderstandings.
 When you’re communicating in a face-to-face context, factors like gestures and tone give clues to a speaker’s intent.
 You can read body language, facial expressions, and other non-verbal cues to alter messages and avoid misunderstandings.

 Here are the top email writing tips for everyone in your organization to follow:

-- Keep emails focused on work and gossip-free
+- Keep emails focused on work

-- Always double-check recipients are correct
+- Always double-check that the recipients are correct

 - Consider whether verbal communication would be better

 - Don’t CC people who don’t need the message

 Now let’s go over these in more detail!

 Communicating online, whether through email, social media, or a messenger app, comes with a brand new set of rules – keeping these three rules in mind will instantly increase how effectively and safely you communicate online.